 Solar Saturday Club: 12 useful tips how to secure your PV investment

 Solar power is cheap.
-The generators promise at least 20 years of low-costs electricity.
+The generators and solar modules promise at least 20 years of low-costs electricity and energy storage sytems are getting more and more cost-effective.
 But at the beginning of such lucrative self-reliance there is a price that has to be paid: The technician has to buy in the components for you, in effect giving you an advance.
 He then installs them as well, which creates labour costs.
 All of that adds up to a few thousand euros, which begs the question how you can secure such an investment against interruptions, faults, damages or wear and tear.
 Law courts may help to settle disputes, but that cannot make up for the pleasure of an efficiently working solar installation.

 - Do not let the falling prices tempt you into becoming reckless!